TheJumpCloud/SystemContextAPI/README.md

 To allow for secure access to the API you must authentication each API request.
 The JumpCloud API uses [HTTP Signatures](http://tools.ietf.org/html/draft-cavage-http-signatures-00) to authenticate API requests.
-Http Signatues is similar to the Amazon Web Services REST API where you send a signature with each request.
+HTTP Signatues is similar to the Amazon Web Services REST API where you send a signature with each request.
-To help with the request signing process there is an exmaple bash sciript.
+To help with the request signing process there is an [example bash script](/shell/SigningExample.sh).
 Let's have a look at it...